huehuendry/Todo-expo/README.md

 # 📝 Welcome to Tazkmate 👋

-This is an Expo project created with [create-expo-app](https://www.npmjs.com/package/create-expo-app).
+This is an Expo project created with [create-expo-app](https://www.npmjs.com/package/create-expo-app). <br>
 Tazkmate is a simple yet powerful **To-Do List App** built with **React Native + Expo**, designed to help you stay productive and organized every day.

 ## Get started